good annuity

 Instead of possibly running out of money, a good annuity guarantees a stream of income that won’t stop until you (and perhaps your spouse) die.
 And no, the insurance company doesn’t “win” if you die early.
 The risk pool wins!

-Mortality credits are paid out to you the entire time you take your income stream.
+Mortality credits are paid out to you when you take your income stream.
 What does that mean?
-Mortality credits are the increase (above bonds alone) in income you get from an annuity because you have pooled your risk.
-This is because the insurance company knows that some people will die early, and thus they can pay everyone a little more from the start.
+Mortality credits are the increase (above bonds alone) in your income from an annuity because you have pooled your risk.
+This is because the insurance company knows that some people will die early, and thus, they can pay everyone a little more from the start.

 Let’s dive in and discuss the lineup of GOOD ANNUITIES.